Firstyear/prd-blog/2016/09/21/what_s_new_in_directory_server_1_3_5_unofficial.rst

 389 Directory Server is an LDAPv3 compliant server, used around the world for Identity Management, Authentication, Authorisation and much more.
-It is the foundation of the FreeIPA projects server.
+It is the foundation of the FreeIPA project's server.
 As a result, it's not something we often think about or even get excited for: but every day many of us rely on 389 Directory Server to be correct, secure and fast behind the scenes.